What are the 3 Credit Bureaus for Business All About?

 It isn’t much of a monitoring product; it’s more to make sure a business is in Experian’s records.
 As of the third quarter of 2021, this report costs less than $20.

 Most credit issuers and trade vendors report to D&B and Experian, not Equifax.
-So when you find trades that report to Equifax, apply, get approval, use your credit, and pay your bills on time.
+So when you find trades that report to Equifax, apply, get approval, use your small business credit card, and pay your bills on time.
 That way, you’ll build your reports and scores.

-Many lenders pull your Equifax credit report for lending decisions.
+Often a lender will pull your Equifax credit report for lending decisions and any credit decision.
 Your Equifax profile and score can also be a part of your FICO SBSS score.
 SBA lenders use this score for SBA loans.
 Build credit with Equifax when you can because it’s vital to getting the loans you need to grow your business.

 If your search shows that Equifax has a record of your business, pull your Equifax reports and scores.
 See if you have trades reporting.
 Equifax can have an established report and score for you even if you have no trade lines reporting.

 They add utility and telephone data and public record information.
 These are bankruptcies, judgments, and tax liens.
-Reports contain many calculated scores.
+Their business credit reporting contains many calculated scores, going beyond just your payment history.

 Equifax Business Credit Reports include: